chriscamacho/gles2framework/README.md

 intended to help learning and tutorial writing

-Currently supports XORG (linux) and the raspberry pi (none Xwindows proprietory EGL) on the pi it uses X for input so you need to be running xwindows when the executables run
+Currently supports XORG (linux) and the raspberry pi (none Xwindows proprietory EGL) on the pi it can be run with or without X

 dependencies libpng, libEGL, libGLES (2.0), libode (0.12) for phystest